rreischke/levin_bessel/README.md

-This library implements Levin's method for integrals over products of up to three spherical or cylindrical Bessel functions.
+This library implements Levin's method for integrals containing products of up to three spherical or cylindrical Bessel functions.

 ## Installation
 ### With pip